We outline the different people you may need to talk to about your resource consent application.

 Māori have an inherent responsibility as kaitiaki (guardians) to protect the environment within their rohe (tribal territory) over which they hold mana whenua, mana wai and mana moana (tribal authority and responsibilities over land, water and the sea resources).

 Who should you contact

-HBRC’s Consents Advisor can also be contacted should you want help contacting these groups prior to lodging your application.
+the Regional Council’s Consents Advisor can also be contacted should you want help contacting these groups prior to lodging your application.

 Statutory Acknowledgements are an acknowledgement by the Crown that forms part of Treaty Claim Settlements that recognise the cultural, spiritual, historical and traditional association of iwi and hapū with particular areas (known as Statutory Areas).

 Statutory areas cover areas of land, geographic features, lakes, rivers, wetlands and coastal areas that are Crown land.
 However, activities carried out on private properties can have effects on statutory areas beyond the property boundary (eg, a discharge from private land that may affect a river that is within a statutory area).